ucsc/site-giving/source/ways-to-give/chancellors-associates/index.md

 sidebar1: chancellors-associates-sidebar.html
 ---
 {% include sidebars/{{page.sidebar1}} classes="right" %}
 Donors who give $1,000 or more annually to one of two discretionary funds—the UC Santa Cruz Fund or the Parents Fund—are recognized as Chancellor&#8217;s Associates.
 It is the chancellor&#8217;s way of saying thank you and extending the opportunity for you to be part of a community of donors and friends of the university.
-Learn about giving levels and donor benefits.

 ## Impact of your gift